Yarrabilba

 In terms of cultural diversity, Yarrabilba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Yarrabilba's population has a higher than average cultural diversity, with 21.0% born overseas and 12.2% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 37.0%.
-The 'Other' religious category is slightly overrepresented at 1.5%, compared to Greater Brisbane's 1.3%.
+Yarrabilba's cultural diversity is above average, with 21.0% of its population born overseas and 12.2% speaking a language other than English at home.
+Christianity is the predominant religion in Yarrabilba, accounting for 37.0% of people.
+Notably, the 'Other' religious category comprises 1.5%, slightly higher than Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity